Frequently Asked Questions

 Do you teach stage combat?

 While I've put together some over-the-top choreographies for fun and done some choreographed demos, I don't do stage combat.
 Rather, I teach real fencing done at full speed and intent with appropriate safety equipment.
-Stage combat is a separate art meant to cooperatively produce a reaction in a complicit audience by not striking someone, while much of the art of fencing is to produce a reaction in a non-cooperative adversary in order to strike them.
-It therefore requires a different approach to be done safely.
 However, I can recommend some good stage combat teachers.

 Do you compete?

-So, why are you certified as a sport fencing coach when you teach classical and historical fencing?
+So, why are you certified by a modern coaching organization when you teach classical and historical fencing?

 There is also the issue of cross-cultural interpretation.
 The salle d'armes, for instance, is a particularly French cultural institution, and not only is it impractical to give instruction using the same methods and same language, but particularly French concerns (solidarité and equalité, for instance) don't even enter into the American mentality.
 This leads to a question long considered by practitioners of Japanese koryu: Can one really "authentically" practice the martial art of a certain culture (or certain time and place) transposed to another context?